GPNi June Webinar: Peptides Are Everywhere. What Actually Matters?

 By the end of the session, attendees should have a stronger framework for understanding:

-The roundtable discussion will allow Rick, Reid, and Seiji to connect these topics directly: law, science, performance, nutrition, health, and real-world decision-making.
+The roundtable discussion will allow Rick, Seiji, and Drew to connect these topics directly: law, science, performance, nutrition, health, and real-world decision-making.

 Who Should Attend?